Skip to main content

 • → Your outfit is cute today!

 In other words, you haven't "just" been memorizing a bunch of sentences.
 What you've really been doing is internalizing the structure and logic of another language.
-Soon, you'll be able to manipulate it quite naturally.
+Once you've got that down, swapping key words in and out is a relatively trivial task.
+Soon, you'll be able to manipulate your target language quite naturally.

 5. You'll build your language muscles